pycalphad/pycalphad/INSTALLING.rst

 Windows (Anaconda)
 ------------------
 The Anaconda_ scientific Python distribution by Continuum Analytics is recommended for Windows users.
-TODO: Anaconda.org upload
+After you have installed either Anaconda or Miniconda, use ``conda install -c https://conda.anaconda.org/richardotis pycalphad`` to install.

 Mac OSX
 -------